by Leonid Lenyashin and Vladimir Kvashin, May 2012 (updated by Dmitry Zharkov, June 2016)

 When you use a remote development host, the local and remote hosts both need to access the project files.
 This access can be accomplished through file sharing or securely copying the files.
 Before the IDE can use file sharing between the local and remote systems, the shared file system or folder must be set up and accessible to both systems.
 Remote files are accessed through SFTP or another file sharing mechanism available in the operating system the host is running, for example, Network File System (NFS), Samba, or WebDAV.

-If file sharing is not possible, you can use Smart Secure Copy to copy the files to the server using SSH.
+If file sharing is not possible, you can use SFTP to copy the files to the server using SSH.
+Or you can use Full Remote mode described below.

 Remote development provides the following benefits: